Vulcalien/LuaG-Console-java/README.md

 # LuaG Console
 LuaG is a virtual console that allows you to build a game very quickly using the lua language.
 The console offers tools for developers, like the integrated editors for the map and the sprites!
 LuaG is always getting updates!
-Current Version: 0.6.0

 ## Getting Started
 First of all, [download the console](https://github.com/Vulcalien/LuaG-Console/wiki/Download).